parashardhapola/scarf/docs/source/vignettes/data_projection.md

                          use_k=5, fit_n_epochs=100, tx_n_epochs=10)
 ```

-Since, the results of unified embedding contain 'foreign' cells, `plot_layout` function cannot be used to visualize all the cell.
+Since the results of unified embedding contain 'foreign' cells, `plot_layout` function cannot be used to visualize all the cells.
 A specialized method, `plot_unified_layout` takes care of this issue.
 The following example shows co-embedded control (reference) and stimulated  (target) PBMCs.

 ```python
 ds_ctrl.plot_unified_layout(layout_key='unified_UMAP', show_target_only=False, ref_name='ctrl')